Skip to contents

 cluster.cells

 Logical.
 If TRUE, the function will cluster the cells within each identity.
 Will have the opposite effect of shuffle.cells, as it will order cells based on their expression similarity and will therefore increase batch effect.
-Useful to visualize if, within an identity, a subset of cells are expressing features while the rest of the cells do not, or vice versa.
+Useful to visualize if, within an identity, a subset of cells have high expression while the rest of the cells have low expression, or vice versa.
 Just like shuffle.cells, no values are modified, it only changes the order of cells in each identity.

 cluster.features